firemodels/smv/Manuals/SMV_User_Guide/SMV_Lua_Guide.md

 ## Overview

+There are two scripting engines within Smokeview: the default scripting engine (SSF) and the Lua scripting engine, which is only available when Smokeview is built with certain flags.

-There are two scripting engines within Smokeview that allow it to be programmatically controlled.
-This allows for analysis such as rendering of visualisations and post-processing to be performed automatically and reproducibly.
+Both engines allow for analysis such as rendering of visualisations and post-processing to be performed automatically and reproducibly.
 This guide does not cover the functionality of Smokeview itself, only how to access that functionalilty programmatically, as well as any additional features provided by the Lua engine.

 The Lua engine is designed to post-process all data produced by FDS (and also CFAST) and is not limited to what is visually represented by Smokeview.